microsoft/vscode-docs/docs/languages/python.md

 The [tutorial](/docs/python/python-tutorial.md) guides you through installing Python and using the extension.
 You must install a Python interpreter yourself separately from the extension.
 For a quick install, use [Python from python.org](https://www.python.org/downloads/) and [install the extension from the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

-Once you have a version of Python installed, activate it using the **Python: Select Interpreter** command.
+Once you have a version of Python installed, select it using the **Python: Select Interpreter** command.
 If VS Code doesn't automatically locate the interpreter you're looking for, refer to [Environments - Manually specify an interpreter](/docs/python/environments.md#manually-specify-an-interpreter).

 You can configure the Python extension through settings.
 Learn more in the [Python Settings reference](/docs/python/settings-reference.md).